COVID: Germany adds 4 EU countries to 'high-risk' list | DW | 19.11.2021

 Ireland, Belgium, Greece and the Netherlands have been classed high risk as coronavirus infections escalate across Europe.
 Unvaccinated travelers would need to quarantine after returning to Germany.

-As coronavirus infections escalate in Europe, Germany ordered mandatory quarantine for travelers from four EU countries.
+As coronavirus infections escalate in Europe, Germany has ordered mandatory quarantine for unvaccinated travelers from four EU countries.

-The German government declared on Friday that Ireland, Belgium, Greece and the Netherlands are now in the "high-risk" category, with additional travel restrictions scheduled to go into effect on Sunday.
+The government announced on Friday that Ireland, Belgium, Greece and the Netherlands are now in the "high-risk" category, with additional travel restrictions scheduled to go into effect on Sunday.

 People who are not fully vaccinated against COVID or cannot provide proof of recovery are required to go into quarantine for 10 days.
 This can be cut to five days with a negative coronavirus test.